 Imagine the Future

-The latest innovations are taking this even further, from 3D-printed padding that provides support exactly where you need it, to pressure-sensing saddles that guide you to the optimal setup.
-The message is clear: comfort is moving from the world of guesswork into the era of personalization.
+The latest innovations are taking this further, from 3D-printed padding that provides support exactly where you need it, to pressure-sensing saddles that guide you to the optimal setup.
+The message is clear: comfort is moving from guesswork into the era of personalization.

 The Takeaway: Comfort Is an Ongoing Conversation